skupperproject/refdog/input/resources/connector.md

 A set of named conditions describing the current state of the resource.

-- `Configured` - The connector configuration has been applied to the router.
+- `Configured`: The connector configuration has been applied to the router.
-- `Matched` - There is at least one listener corresponding to this connector.
+- `Matched`: There is at least one listener corresponding to this connector.
-- `Ready` - The connector is ready to use.
+- `Ready`: The connector is ready to use.
 All other conditions are true.

 <table class="fields"><tr><th>Platforms</th><td>Kubernetes, Docker, Podman, Linux</td></table>